daos-stack/daos/doc/admin/deployment.md

 ### SCM Preparation

-This section addresses how to verify that Optane DC Persistent Memory Module (DCPMM) is correctly installed on the storage nodes, and how to configure it in Appdirect interleaved mode to be used by DAOS.
+This section addresses how to verify that PMem (Intel(R) Optane(TM) persistent memory) modules are correctly installed on the storage nodes and how to configure in interleaved mode to be used by DAOS.
 Instructions for other types of SCM may be covered in the future.

-Provisioning the SCM occurs by configuring DCPM modules in AppDirect memory regions (interleaved mode) in groups of modules local to a specific socket (NUMA), and resultant nvdimm namespaces are defined by a device identifier (e.g., /dev/pmem0).
+Provisioning the SCM occurs by configuring PMem modules in interleaved memory regions (interleaved mode) in groups of modules local to a specific socket (NUMA), and resultant nvdimm namespaces are defined by a device identifier (e.g., /dev/pmem0).

-DCPM preparation is required once per DAOS installation and requires the DAOS Control Servers to be running as root.
+PMem preparation is required once per DAOS installation and requires the DAOS Control Servers to be running as root.

-This step requires a reboot to enable DCPM resource allocation changes to be read by BIOS.
+This step requires a reboot to enable PMem resource allocation changes to be read by BIOS.

-DCPM preparation can be performed from the management tool `dmg storage prepare --scm-only` or using the Control Server directly `sudo daos_server storage prepare --scm-only`.
+PMem preparation can be performed from the management tool `dmg storage prepare --scm-only` or using the Control Server directly `sudo daos_server storage prepare --scm-only`.

-The first time the command is run, the SCM AppDirect regions will be created as resource allocations on any available DCPM modules (one region per NUMA node/socket).
+The first time the command is run, the SCM interleaved regions will be created as resource allocations on any available PMem modules (one region per NUMA node/socket).
 The regions are activated after BIOS reads the new resource allocations, and after initial completion the command prints a message to ask for a reboot (the command will not initiate reboot itself).

 After running the command a reboot will be required, then the Control Servers will then need to be started again and the command run for a